-The NDHP will purchase 6 portable storage sheds to be placed at each of the 6 fixed inspection locations.
+The NDHP will purchase 3 portable 10 foot wide by 12 foot long storage sheds to be placed one each at 3 fixed inspection locations.
 The sheds will be used to store and secure the portable inspection ramps and carts when they are not being utilized for inspections.
-The cost for each shed is approximately \$2,000 dollars (Menards).
-The NDHP will budget approximately \$12,000 to purchase 6 sheds.
-We will follow the state's procurement processes to purchase the sheds. (updated 7/15/19)
+The cost for each shed is approximately \$4,208.
+The NDHP will budget \$12,624 to purchase 3 sheds.
+We will follow the state's procurement processes to purchase the sheds.
+The NDHP purchased 3 portable sheds on the FY2019 budget.
+The 3 portable sheds purchased on the FY2020 budget are to complete a project of 6 total sheds.